 Memoirs of a Geisha, Director: Rob Marshall (2005)

 The Last Samurai is a Hollywood retelling of the fate of Japanese samurai in the early Meiji period.
 Former US Army Captain Nathan Algren (Tom Cruise) comes to train the newly formed Imperial Japanese Army.
 When he introduces himself to the Emperor of Japan in Tokyo, the famous exterior shot of the Tokyo Imperial Palace wasn’t actually filmed in Tokyo!

-The steps to the Sanmon Gate at Chion-in Temple in Kyoto are used as part of the Tokyo Imperial Palace.
+The steps to the Sanmon gate at Chion-in temple in Kyoto are used as part of the Tokyo Imperial Palace.
 This scene allows you to imagine how the seat of the Chrysanthemum Throne appeared in the 19th century.
-This temple is located near Shōren-in temple and is a nice place to visit when you are exploring around the Higashiyama area.
+This temple is located near Shōren-in temple and is a nice place to visit when you are exploring the Higashiyama area.

 The Last Samurai, Director: Edward Zwick (2003)

 Ōoku: The Lady Shogun and Her Men

 - Zakka-in, Tokai-an, and Daitsu-in sub-temples in Myōshin-ji Temple